olivernadj/assignments/README.md

 You may wonder [why waste few hours][whywastefewhours] on assignments if you are not sure about the outcome.
 The simple answer is you will get a competitive job offer if you probably an A-player.
 You can introduce yourself as an A-player by:
-  - have a call with corporate HR and with me [30m]
+  - have a call with corporate recruitment [30m]
+  - have a conference call with me and an engineer from Hangzhou, China office [1h]
+  - (most probably you are here)
   - finishing the home assignments [10h]
-  - have an interview and a pear programming [2h]
+  - have a meeting and a pear programming session [2h]

 I able to keep hire, if I hire the right people only.
 That is why my goal is not to fulfill open headcount, but make sure you are not a jerk or bozo, but a real team player.